 Con died in 1938 at the age of 71, a few months after his wife.
 After his death his sons, Stan and Clarence, carried on the long tradition of running the landmark pub.

-Stan and Clarrie O’Brien remained at the Court Hotel well into the 1950s.
+Stan and Clarry O’Brien remained at the Court Hotel into the 1960s.

 A famous Perth character died the week.
 It was a bird — an African grey parrot, Kruger II, who, from its cage on the balcony of the Court Hotel in Beaufort-st., for the past 40 years has driven passing pedestrians, trammies, women, horses, dogs and policemen almost mad with uncanny whistles.